Do preapproved credit card offers affect your credit?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Receiving a preapproved credit card offer can be exciting.
-After all, this means a creditor has pre-screened information on your credit report to gauge your eligibility, and they think you may meet their criteria based on what they found.
+After all, this means a creditor has pre-screened information on your credit report to gauge your eligibility, and they think you may meet their criteria for approval.

 What is a preapproved credit card offer?

 According to the Federal Trade Commission (FTC), many banks and insurance companies use prescreening to help identify potential customers for their products.
-As such, preapproved offers of credit are based on information in your credit report that indicates you could be a good candidate for an offer.
+As such, preapproved credit offers are based on information in your credit report that indicates you could be a good candidate for an offer.